connorbabb/Work/2-Hour-Job-Search.md

 - Point #6: Keep **over half the word count about the contact**, not about you.

 ```
-Subject: Your product management experience at Red Hat
+Subject: Questions About Your Experience at Honeywell

-Hi Jeff,

-I’m Brooke, a fellow Duke MBA (’22).
-May I chat with you for a few minutes about your product management experience at Red Hat?
+Hey Noah!

+My name is Connor, I have just graduated from BYU-Idaho in computer science this past couple weeks.
+I saw on LinkedIn that you work at Honeywell, I was wondering if you had a few minutes either this week or next week to call sometime to talk about your experience there?

-I am trying to learn more about product management in the North Carolina tech space, so your insights would be greatly appreciated.
+Right now, I am looking to learn more from experts, so any advice and insights are greatly appreciated!

-Best regards,

-Brooke
+Thank you,

+Connor Babb
+(253) 249-8657
 ```

 If you already applied and you want to let them know: